Shopify/shopify_app/README.md

 $ rails generate shopify_app your_app_api_key your_app_secret
 ```

 If you don't have an API key yet, create a Shopify Partner account at http://shopify.com/partners and create an app.
-You can lso create test shops once you're logged in as a partner.
+You can also create test shops once you're logged in as a partner.

 When you create your app in the Shopify Partner Account, set the Application Callback URL to